Medical questions & health advice by board certified doctors

-"Why do people get eye diseases?
+"Why do people get eye diseases?"

 A couple of the older folks on my dad's side of the family have had eye disease or eye conditions.
 Is this just a hereditary thing or is there something that they did to cause there eye diseases?

 For example, both glaucoma and macular degeneration, two disease that tend to develop in the elderly, have at least a partial genetic component.
 The best way to protect yourself against eye disease is to have regular checkups with your eye doctor.
 In fact, for most adults, it is recommended that you have a basic eye examination on a yearly basic, regardless of whether or not you have any symptoms or have any corrective vision needs.
 At this visit, an eye doctor will screen you for all of the common eye diseases, including glaucoma and macular degeneration.
 If you have not had an eye exam in a while, your doctor will most likely want to dilate your eyes at least once so that they can get a good look at the back surface of your eye, which is where many diseases show up initially.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.